dortania/OpenCore-Install-Guide/why-oc.md

 # Common Myths

-## Is OpenCore unstable as it's a beta
+## Is OpenCore unstable as it's a beta?

-Short Answer: No
+Short Answer: No.

-Long Answer: No
+Long Answer: No.

 OpenCore's version number does not represent the quality of the project.
 Instead, it's more of a way to see the stepping stones of the project.
 Acidanthera still has much they'd like to do with the project including overall refinement and more feature support.